MatthiasReichel/Data-Modeling-Postgres/README.md

 # Architecture

 The application depends on two different datasources (HDF5 and JSON).
 Both are are uploaded to an simple storage system (S3).
-As part of the exercice a postgres database is set-up and ETL process implemented.
-The normalized data are exposed as Rest service which is consumed by an React dashboard.
+As part of the exercice a postgres database is set-up and an ETL process implemented.
+Finally the normalized data are exposed as Rest service which is consumed by an React dashboard.

 ![alt Image not available](https://raw.githubusercontent.com/MatthiasReichel/Data-Modeling-Postgres/master/img/Architecture.PNG)